Ducati Desmosedici: GP3

 While still fully committed to Superbike racing, the Ducati Marlboro Team of Loris Capirossi and Troy Bayliss would compete in all rounds of the 2003 MotoGP championship.
 The Desmosedici GP3 quickly scored a series of results with Loris Capirossi, who stepped onto the podium in the opening round of the championship in Japan and won the GP Catalunya in Barcelona.
-Riders Capirossi finished fourth in the final championship standings and Bayliss sixth; while Ducati finished second overall in the Manufacturers' standings.
+Riders Capirossi finished fourth in the final championship standings and Bayliss sixth, while Ducati finished second overall in the Manufacturers' standings.

 GP4

-In 2004 the Desmosedici GP4, again in the hands of Capirossi and Bayliss, underwent a series of major modifications.
-A large part of the season went by before the bike became competitive, but the season concluded with both riders on the podium.
+In 2004, the Desmosedici GP4, again in the hands of Capirossi and Bayliss, underwent a series of major modifications.
+A large part of the season passed before the bike became competitive, but the season ended with both riders on the podium.